Tracking the origin of black holes with the stochastic gravitational wave background popcorn signal: Merger rates

 \section{Merger rates}

 The next step toward a computation of the SGWB is to build a model for the merger rate of the black hole binaries.

 {\bf Primordial Black Holes.} For PBHs, two formation channels exist, both in principle contributing to the total merger rate.
 In the first channel, so-called early binary, binaries are formed during the radiation era by the tidal torques from other PBHs~\citep{Nakamura:1997sm,Sasaki:2016jop}.

 The other channel, called late binary, PBH binaries are created by tidal capture of PBHs in dense halos~\citep{Quinlan:1989,Mouri:2002mc,Clesse:2016vqa}.
 It is still unclear which gives the dominant contribution; especially the PBH clustering is important as it suppresses the former and enhances the latter~\citep{Raidal:2017mfl,Bagui:2021dqi}.
 In this paper, we consider the late binary formation channel because the merger rate of early binaries is estimated under the assumption that the PBH mass function does not extend over many orders of magnitude~\citep{Kocsis:2017yty,Gow:2019pok}, and the application to a broad mass function, such as the one of the TH model, is not clearly understood.
+We quickly comment on that in the Conclusions~\ref{sec:conclusions}.

-We assume that the differential merger rate per unit time per comoving volume per mass interval takes the following form:
+We assume that the differential merger rate per unit time, comoving volume, and mass interval takes the following form:

 where, in the case of late binaries, $\mathcal{R}$ is given explicitly by the following expression \citep{Clesse:2020ghq}